Tomino Station: Lines

 Tomino Station is served by the Abukuma Express Line, and is located 22.1 rail kilometres from the official starting point of the line at Fukushima.

 Station layout

 Tomino Station has two opposed side platforms connected by a level crossing.
-There is no station building and the station is unattended.
+There is no station building and the station is unstaffed.

 Adjacent stations

 History

 Tomino Station opened on July 1, 1988.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 33 passengers daily (boarding passengers only).